-Whether your student wants to attend a 4-year college or is planning to obtain an occupational skill for quicker entry into the workforce, the Move On When Ready Dual Enrollment Program at one of Georgia's 22 technical colleges is a great place to start.
+Whether your student wants to attend a 4-year college or is planning to obtain an occupational skill for quicker entry into the workforce, the Dual Enrollment Program at one of Georgia's 22 technical colleges is a great place to start.

 You may be the first point of contact for the students who express interest in dual enrollment.
-Your role is critical in the success of the Move On When Ready program!
+Your role is critical in the success of the Dual Enrollment program!

 Let us help guide you and your students through the process.

 What are the requirements for the high school or home school to participate?

 High schools or home study programs wishing to participate in Dual Enrollment must complete a four year Participation Agreement and submit it to Georgia Student Finance Commission (GSFC).
 The 2016-2017 MOWR High School/Home Study Program Participation Agreement form must be mailed in to the GSFC office prior to student participation.